chiabingxuan/DSA3101-Group-Project/README.md

 For each timelapse, the positions of all the bus stops are labelled in white text.
 Each trip corresponds to a single straight line.
 The line is coloured according to the bus service involved in the given trip (here, we use the standard colours found on the [official NUS website](https://uci.nus.edu.sg/oca/mobilityservices/getting-around-nus/), as specified in `config.py`).
 One end of this line coincides with the starting bus stop - represented by the green marker - while the other end matches up with the ending bus stop - this is indicated by the red marker.
 In addition, for timelapses illustrating individual bus services, the overall route of the given bus service is marked out using a strongly weighted `PolyLine`.

 We take a preliminary look at the travel patterns, with reference to `nus_trip_markers_timelapse.html`.
-It can be seen that the number of lines drawn remain consistently high from 11 am - 3 pm, further supporting the conclusion drawn from `num_of_trips_throughout_day.png`.
+It can be seen that the number of lines drawn remain consistently high from 11 am - 3 pm, further supporting the conclusion drawn in Section 5.5.1.
 However, we look to delve deeper into more specific time periods for which the network of lines drawn is significantly dense.
 We sieve out a few time periods that are of note:

 | Time Period | Possible Reason |
 | :-------: | :----: |